ArchipelagoMW/Archipelago/docs/options api.md

 Like toggle but 1 (true) is the default value.

 ### Choice
 A numeric option allowing you to define different sub options.
-Values are stored as integers but you can also do comparison methods with the class and strings so if you have an `option_early_sword` this can be compared with:
+Values are stored as integers, but you can also do comparison methods with the class and strings, so if you have an `option_early_sword`, this can be compared with:
 ```python
 if self.multiworld.sword_availability[self.player] == "early_sword":
     do_early_sword_things()